 Once approved, Shopify will handle everyday fulfillment tasks for you, including:

-- Receiving shipments and putting the inventory away
+- Receiving freight shipments and putting the inventory away

 - Picking orders as they happen, regardless of sales channel

-- Packaging order, either with standard boxes or custom packaging you send to each distribution center
+- Packaging orders, either with standard boxes or custom packaging you send to each distribution center

 - Buying shipping and automating the delivery of tracking orders and carrier tracking information